lucasvtiradentes/gcal-sync/README.md

   const configs = {
     ticktickSync: {
       icsCalendars: [
-        ['webcal://othercalendar1.ics', 'gcal_1', 'tick_done'], // everything will be synced
+        ['webcal://othercalendar1.ics', 'gcal_1', 'gcal_completed'], // everything will be synced
-        ['webcal://othercalendar2.ics', 'gcal_2', 'tick_done', { tag: '#FUN' }], // everything will be synced, but marks all tasks with a label
+        ['webcal://othercalendar2.ics', 'gcal_2', 'gcal_completed', { tag: '#FUN' }], // everything will be synced, but marks all tasks with a label
-        ['webcal://yourticktickcal.ics', 'gcal_all_tasks', 'tick_done', { ignoredTags: ['#FUN'] }] // everything will be synced, excepts tasks with the specifieds labels
+        ['webcal://yourticktickcal.ics', 'gcal_all_tasks', 'gcal_completed', { ignoredTags: ['#FUN'] }] // everything will be synced, excepts tasks with the specifieds labels
       ],
-      syncTicktick: true            // option to sync ticktick },
+      syncTicktick: true            // option to sync ticktick tasks },
     githubSync: {
       username: "lucasvtiradentes", // github username
       googleCalendar: "gh_commits", // google calendar to isnert commits as events
       parseGithubEmojis: true,      // parse string emojis to emojis
-      syncGithub: true              // option to sync github },
+      syncGithub: true              // option to sync github commits },
     notifications: {
       email: 'youremail@gmail.com', // email to send reports
-      timeToEmail: '23:30',         // time to email the summary
+      dailyEmailsTime: '23:30',     // time to email the summary
       timeZoneCorrection: -3,       // difference from utc time
       emailNewRelease: true,        // email new version releases
       emailDailySummary: true,      // email summary daily at a specified time